bennettpeter/leanfront/README.md

 Scroll through the list using up/down arrows and left/right arrows.
 This can be slow when there is a long list of channels.
 You can now use the Fast Forward and Rewind buttons of the remote to get though the list more quickly.
 Fast Forward will scroll down 45 channels at a time (5 pages).

 If you don't have Fast Forward and Rewind buttons, Page Down / Page Up, or Play Next / Play Previous can be used.
-You can connect a bluetooth keyboard and use these combinations.
+You can connect a Bluetooth keyboard and use these combinations.
 You can also buy a Bluetooth remote that has multimedia buttons including Fast Forward and Rewind.

 </details>